alcides-schulz/Tucano/README.md

 Neural Network Evaluation
 -------------------------
 Starting with version 10 release, Tucano uses a neural network evaluation, which increases the engine strength.
 This network architecture is based on stockfish neural network.
-From version 10.06 and later, the network has been changed and use a new structure of 768x512x1 neurons.
+From version 10.06 and later, including official release 11.00, the network has been changed and use a new structure of 768x512x1 neurons.
 Also includes its own network trainer.
 The weights are embeeded in the file eval_nn.h.

 It is recommended to run with the neural network evaluation, othwerwise the performance will not be much better than previous version 9.